AAUW member Martha Ann Miller. Photo credit: Hannah Golden.

 Please do plan to participate in one or both of these programs!

-Please join us for an engaging, necessary conversation on building community within (and amongst) Arlington County and its residents.
-Ms. Kim Durand, Coordinator for the Arlington Partnership for Children, Youth and Families, (APCYF) will provide an overview of the APCYF’s community engagement efforts centered around the issue of race in Arlington.
+At the February 16 meeting, Ms. Kim Durand, Coordinator for the Arlington Partnership for Children, Youth and Families, (APCYF) provided an overview of the APCYF’s community engagement efforts centered around the issue of race in Arlington.
 APCYF is currently hosting a series called “Let’s Talk about Race” led by Challenging Racism, which has been facilitating this dialogue with employees of the Arlington Public Schools for several years.
-Ms. Durand will discuss the thinking behind this important initiative, the structure of the series, lessons learned and the hopes for the next steps for the participants, and the community.
+Ms. Durand discussed the thinking behind this important initiative, the structure of the series, lessons learned and the hopes for the next steps for the participants, and the community.

 Saturday, March 25, 2017, 2:00 – 3:30 PM,